rachita7/Flowers-Recognition/README.md

 # 🌸 Flower Recognition with Oxford Flowers 102 Dataset

+Academic Project for CZ4042 Neural Networks and Deep Learning (NTU).

 ## Overview
-Academic Project for CZ4042 Neural Networks and Deep Learning (NTU) Flower recognition is a significant research area in **Computer Vision**, involving fine-grained image classification where subtle differences between flower categories pose a challenge.
+Flower recognition is a significant research area in **Computer Vision**, involving fine-grained image classification where subtle differences between flower categories pose a challenge.
 This project tackles these challenges using advanced techniques, achieving **test accuracies above 95%**.

 Key difficulties include: